Available in VPC

 type: LoadBalancer

-UDP settings example for load balancer creation
+UDP configuration example when creating a load balancer

 apiVersion: v1